RitikPatni/Front-End-Web-Development-Resources/README.md

 - [Geocomplete-location autocomplete](https://ubilabs.github.io/geocomplete/) - An advanced jQuery plugin that wraps the Google Maps APIs Geocoding and Places Autocomplete services into a dropdown for an input-form.
 - [Google maps API | Google](https://developers.google.com/maps/) - Google Map APIs including documentation & learning resources - extensive
 - [Google maps API | Traversy](https://youtu.be/Zxf1mnP5zcw/) - Great TouTube tutorial on using the Google Maps APIs
+- [OpenCage Geocoder](https://opencagedata.com/) - Free to use forward (lat/long to text) and reverse (text to lat/long) geocoding API
+- [GeoJS](https://www.geojs.io/) - Free to use API for geolocation lookup by IP address

 **[⬆ back to top](#table-of-contents)**